 In Asp.Net MVC, Views and logic are kept separately.

-Asp.Net Web Form has Master Pages for consistent look and feels.
+Asp.Net Web Form has Master Pages for a consistent look and feels.

-Asp.Net MVC has Layouts for consistent look and feels.
+Asp.Net MVC has Layouts for a consistent look and feels.

 Asp.Net Web Form has User Controls for code re-usability.